Three groups are involved in the Friend of the Sea governance structure: the Board of Directors, the Advisory Board and the Technical Committee.

 We encourage all categories of stakeholders to share their inputs through the Stakeholder Input Form, at any time, on how standards are working and how to improve them.
 The full guidance is available in the Stakeholder Input Procedure.

 A wide range of stakeholders is invited to participate in the public consultations on our Standards.
 If you are interested in being a part of the stakeholders notified at the beginning of our revision processes, please, send an email to email@example.com.

 2) Stakeholders can provide their input to the audits by filling comments and/or objections.

-3) Stakeholders can register complaints regarding Friend of the Sea’s activities.
+3) Stakeholders can register complaints about Friend of the Sea’s activities.

-Stakeholders can complain at any time about Friend of the Sea’s governance, scheme management and executive functions by filling in the Complaints Form.
-Complaints about certified companies and accredited certification bodies, including their assessment and certification decisions in relation to the Standards valid at the time of the audit, shall initially be addressed to the certification bodies following their respective complaints procedures.
-The full guidance is available in the Complaints Procedure .
+Stakeholders can complain at any time about Friend of the Sea’s governance, scheme management, executive functions and standard-setting process by filling in the Complaints and Appeals Form.
+Complaints about certified companies and accredited certification bodies, including their assessment and certification decisions in relation to the standards in force at the time of the audit, shall initially be addressed to the certification bodies following their respective complaints procedures.
+If the relevant certification body was unable to satisfactorily address the complaints and appeals of non-compliances, these can be submitted to Friend of the Sea.
+The full guidance is available in the Complaints and Appeals Procedure .
 A list of Previous and Pending Complaints is available online.